DeliGrasp: Inferring Object Properties with LLMs for Adaptive Grasp Policies

 Acknowledgements

-The authors would like to thank Eric Xue, Enora Rice, Shivendra Agrawal, and James Watson for their feedback and support.
+The authors would like to thank Eric Xue, Enora Rice, Shivendra Agrawal, James Watson, and Max Conway for their feedback and support.

 The website template is adapted from Language to Rewards and ProgPrompt.